-Wouldn’t it feel good to be part of the 8% of people who actually follow through on their New Year’s resolutions?
+Wouldn’t it feel good to be part of the very small percentage of people – less than 8% – who follow through on their weight loss resolutions for the new year?

 Becoming part of that small group of Americans takes a lot of determination and willpower, but, truth be told, it’s going to take a heck of a lot more than that.

-Thousands of people are determined and motivated to lose weight by working out.
+Thousands of people are determined and motivated to lose weight by working out; it’s the number one New Year’s resolution.
 Gym memberships spike like crazy in January, but by February the crowds have thinned out, leaving behind the remnants of motivation and determination.

 What was meant to be a place where people could get healthy and get fit suddenly becomes a reminder that most of us strike out when we decide to change our habits.

-Our discussion will focus on workout-related goals, but the principles we talked about can help just about anyone’s goals.
+Our discussion will focus on weight loss goals, but the principles we talked about can help just about anyone’s goals.

-Before you jump into January, though, we want to ask you a question: What’s the one part of your body most responsible for the success of your resolutions?
+Before you jump into January, though, we want to ask you a question: What’s the one part of your body most responsible for the success of your weight loss resolution?

 If you said brain, then you’ll love what we discovered when we talked to Jacksonville-based sports psychology expert Pat Moore.